IvanZ505/runb-notes/docs/cog-sci/cog-sci-finals.md

 - If you give someone an initial number, people tend to *anchor* onto that number and it influences them in their answers.

+#### Recognition
+- If you are able to recognize a certain name or feature more, you are more likely to choose that option.

+### Epistemic and Practical Rationality
+- Epistemic : Beliefs (Consistent and accurate beliefs)
+- Practical : Desires (Consistent and accurate beliefs)
+- Relates to the "money pumps"

 ### Dunning-Kruger Effect
 - Confidence is (*mildly*) inversely correlated with actual knowledge.

 ---
-## Module 11: Emergence of The Mind
+## Module 12: Emergence of The Mind

 ### Spandrels